The ALICE experiment: a journey through QCD: The quark--gluon plasma and its properties

 Model calculations indicate that high-\pT\ hadrons are more likely to originate from narrow, hard fragmenting jets, which on average undergo fewer interactions with the QGP.
 These fewer interactions result in less energy loss~\cite{Milhano:2015mng,Chesler:2015nqz,Rajagopal:2016uip}.
 Detailed model comparisons provide the opportunity to elucidate the relationship between hadron and jet $\RAA{}$, and the impact of $\qhat{}$ on those observables.
 Figure~\ref{Fig:RAAhadronsjetsWithModels} presents comparisons of the measured $\RAA{}$ of charged hadrons (left) and reconstructed $R =$ 0.2 jets (right) with JETSCAPE~\cite{JETSCAPE:2021ehl}, JEWEL~\cite{Zapp:2008gi,Zapp:2011ek,Zapp:2012ak} and the hybrid model~\cite{Sirunyan:2018gct,Casalderrey-Solana:2016jvj}.
 Jets with $R =$ 0.2 are utilised for this comparison due to their higher precision and larger $\pT{}$ range.

-JETSCAPE utilises a multistage calculation using a standard set of model parameters, also called a tune, for \PbPb{} collisions, transitioning from MATTER to LBT at a fixed virtuality $Q_{\rm switch}$~\cite{JETSCAPE:2021ehl}.
-This tune employs a virtuality-dependent $\qhat{}$, such that jets which experience smaller energy loss generate higher-$\pT{}$ hadrons.
+JETSCAPE employs detailed hydrodynamic modelling of the QGP, together with a two-stage jet quenching calculation based on MATTER and LBT which use the Higher Twist formalism for virtuality-dependent jet-medium interactions.
+The LBT model also incorporates medium response to the deposited energy via the Boltzmann transport approach.
+Transition between MATTER (high virtuality) and LBT (low virtuality) occurs at a fixed parton virtuality $Q_{\rm switch}$, which is determined from data~\cite{JETSCAPE:2021ehl}.
 As shown in Fig.~\ref{Fig:RAAhadronsjetsWithModels}, the JETSCAPE calculations predict slightly larger \RAA\ for charged hadrons over the entire measured $\pT{}$ interval and broadly describes the jet measurements.
 Implementation of the $Q$-dependence of $\qhat{}$ was found to be critical to simultaneously describe both measurements.
 Without such a dependence, the energy loss at high-$\pT{}$ increases in the calculation, leading to an underprediction of the \RAA.

 JEWEL overestimates the suppression for jet \RAA{}.
 This conclusion holds regardless of the inclusion of medium recoil, although the model with recoil tends to get closer to the data.
 The hybrid model describes the trends of the jet \RAA{}, but exhibits some tension.
-These measurements do not exhibit sensitivity to the different coherence lengths.

 \paragraph{\textbf{\textit {Measurement of jet energy loss.}}} As discussed above, yield suppression measurements are only indirectly related to jet energy loss, since yield suppression depends on both the population-averaged energy loss and the shape of the spectrum.
 However, these effects can be disentangled for jet yield suppression measurements since reconstructed jets account for all correlated hadronic energy within the jet area (colloquially, within the ``jet cone''), and jet yield suppression therefore must arise from energy transport out of the jet cone, i.e. jet energy loss.
 Several recent papers have carried out such a phenomenological extraction of energy loss, by converting yield suppression to the equivalent \pT-shift of the spectrum~\cite{Adam:2015doa,Acharya:2017okq,Adamczyk:2017yhe,Adam:2020wen}.